chevron_right

 If you find that it doesn’t seem to be working, run through the following steps to make sure that your hosts file has been correctly edited:

-1. Make sure there are no typos in your hosts file and that you’re using the correct IP address
+1. Check for typos: Ensure there are no typographical errors in your hosts file and that you’re using the correct IP address.

-2. Make sure there are no extra spaces in the line you’ve added to your hosts file - there shouldn’t be a space at the start of the line and there should only be one space between each element of the line
+2. Verify spacing: Confirm that there are no extra spaces in the line you’ve added to your hosts file.
+There shouldn’t be a space at the beginning of the line, and there should only be one space between each element of the line.

-3. Make sure there are no contradictory instructions in your hosts file due to duplicate entries (your computer will always default to the first option in the case of duplicate entries)
+3. Check for duplicate entries: Make sure there are no contradictory instructions in your hosts file due to duplicate entries.
+Note that your computer will always default to the first option in the case of duplicate entries.

-4. If your origin server isn’t responding, it could be an issue with their servers.
-If you’re unable to find out why you can’t access the site from the origin server and you've entered the information in your hosts file correctly, your next port of call will be to your host to make sure everything is ok there.
+4. Server response issues: If your origin server isn’t responding, it could be an issue with their servers.
+If you’re unable to find out why you can’t access the site from the origin server and you've entered the information in your hosts file correctly, your next port of call will be to your host to make sure everything is okay there.

 Loading ...